Manage Your WhatsApp Message Templates

 Variable

 Using variables in your message template is a way to personalize your message to your audience and to reuse your template message for different occasions.
-A variable is written in two enclosing curly brackets with a number inside a bracket, e.g.: {{1}}
+A variable is written in two enclosing curly brackets with a number inside a bracket, e.g.: {{1}}.
+It represents changing content and can be implemented in the text header and body content, as well as when you include a dynamic URL button on your message template.

 Here is a sample of using variables in a message:

-Your Order Has Been Shipped On {{1}}
+Your Order Has Been Shipped On {{1}}!

-is already on its way.
+Hi, {{1}}!
+Your order with ID {{2}} is already on its way.
 Click below to track your order, or contact us if you have questions or problems.

 You can use variables for cases such as when you want to mention your customers’ names, information on price, promoted items, promotion dates, location, etc. The contents for the variables should be provided in your contact data when you use the audience or contact as a recipient or the variables should be provided in the CSV format when creating a new broadcast using a certain message template.